Dumbbot1520/ScanToKnow-Food-Product-Analyzer/README.md

 In addition to analysis, Scan-to-Know also recommends healthier alternatives, encouraging users to make better food decisions instead of simply avoiding products.

+## Before using the project ensure you add your MONGODB URI and OCR SPACE API KEY in the .env file in the backend folder and then run the backend.

 ## Features

 - Barcode-based product scanning